atbcb/usab-uswds/_pages/advancing-access/initiatives/ai/ai.md

 * Meeting ID: 160 173 1944
 * Passcode: 524293

+The presentation file for this session can be [found on Box.com](https://usa-accessboard.box.com/s/hgdrseyq4u40ucn9xngdzsdmge6lql56).

 No pre-registration is required to attend the presentation.
 Real-time captioning and sign language interpreting will be provided during this session.
 Additional reasonable accommodation requests must be received by December 31, 2024, via [events@access-board.gov](mailto:events@access-board.gov).
 AI-specific questions can be directed to [ai@access-board.gov](mailto:ai@access-board.gov).

 Learn more about this session in the Access Board's [news release](https://www.access-board.gov/news/2024/11/07/u-s-access-board-presents-preliminary-findings-on-artificial-intelligence-ai-for-disability-community-and-ai-practitioners/).